Snapodcast/architecture/README.md

 # Snapod Architecture
-Snapod's Architecture Demostration and Explaination
+A Demostration and Explaination to Snapod's Architecture

 > Feel free to file an issue if you encountered any problem during the use of Snapod, or if you have any suggestions for the product or our architecture.